-BOTH these have an ill constitution of body; every thing is beautiful in its order, in nature as well as in mortality; and if the order of nature be broke, it shews the body to be out of order.
+Both these have an ill constitution of body; every thing

+is beautiful in its order, in nature as well as in morality; and if the order of nature be broke, it shows the body to be out of order.
 Of each of these effects briefly.

-When the monthly courses come due before the time, it shews a depraved excretion, that comes for the time often, flowing sometimes twice a-month.
-The cause why they come sooner is in the blood, which stirs up the expulsive faculty in the womb, or sometimes in the whole body, caused oftentimes by the person's diet; which increases the blood too much, makes it too sharp or too hot, and if the retentive faculty of the womb be weak, and the expulsive faculty strong, and of a quick sense, it brings them forth the sooner.
+When the monthly courses come before their time, it shows a deprayed excretion, that comes for the time, often flowing sometimes twice a-month.
+The cause why they come sooner is in the blood, which stirs up the expulsive faculty in the womb, or sometimes in the whole body, caused oftentimes by the person's diet; which increases the blood too much, makes it too sharp, or too hot, and if the retentive faculty of the womb be weak, and the expulsive faculty strong, and of a quick sense, it brings them forth the sooner.
 And sometimes they flow the sooner by reason of a fall, stroke, or some violent passion, which the parties themselves can best relate.
 If it be from heat, thin and sharp humours, it is known by the distemper of the whole body.
 The looseness of the yessels, and weakness of the retentive faculty, is known from a moist and loose habit of body.
 It is more troublesome than dangerous, but hinders conception, and therefore the cure is necessary for all, but especially such as desire children.
-If therefore they come to soon from the faculty provoked by too much plethory, let the person bleed, and use a spare diet, exercising herself as much as she can.
+If therefore they come too soon from the faculty provoked by too much plethory, let the person bleed, and use a spare diet, exercising herself as much as she can.
 If it proceed from a sharp blood, let her temper it by a good diet and medicines.
 To which purpose, let her use baths of iron water, that corrects the distemper of the bowels, and then evacuate.
 If it proceeds from the retentive faculty and looseness of the vessels, it is to be corrected with gentle astringents.

-As to the courses flowing after their usual time, the causes are thickness of the blood, and the smallness of its quantity, with the straitness of the passage, and weakness of the expulsive faculties; either of these single may stop the courses, but if all these concur, they render the distemper the worse.
-If the blood abound not in such a quantity as may stir up nature to expel it, its purging must necessarily be deferred till there be enough.
-And if the blood be thick, the passage stopped, and the expulsive faculty weak, the menses must needs be out of order, and the purging of them retarded.
+As to the coarses flowing after their usual time, the causes are thickness of the blood, and the smallness of its quantity, with the strainess of the passage, and weakness of the expulsive faculties; either of these single may stop the courses, but if all these concur, they render the disgunntity as may stir up mature to expel it, its purging must necessarily be deferred till there be enough.
+And if the blood be thick, the passage stopped, and the expulsive faculty weak, the menses must needs be out of order, and the purges of them retarded.

-For the cure of this, if the quantity of blood be small, let her use a larger diet, and very little exercise.
-If the blood be thick and foul, let it be made thin, and the humours mixed therewith be evacuated.
-It is good to purge after the courses have done flowing, and to use calamints; and indeed the oftener she purges the better.
-She may also use fumes and pessaries, and apply cupping glasses without scarification, to the inside of the thighs, and rub the legs, scarify the ancles, and hold the feet in warm water four or five days before the courses come down.
-Let her also anoint the bottom of her helly with things proper to provoke the terms.
+For the cure of this, if the quantity of blood be small, let her use larger dist, and very little exercise.
+If the blood be dick and foul, let it be made thin, and the humourn mixed therewish he executed.
+It is good to purge after the coarses have done flowing, and to use calamints; and indeed the ofheren she purges the batter.
+She may also use fumes and pessaries, and apply cupping glawses without scarification, to the inside of the thighs, and rule the legs, sarify the ancles, and hold the feet in warms water four or five days hefore the courses come down.
+Let her alse anoint the bottom of her belly with things proper to provoke the terms.